 The Health Resources and Services Administration offers a student loan repayment program (among other assistance programs) to eligible health care professionals.
 To qualify for forgiveness, you’ll need to be licensed and work in an eligible discipline.
 Eligible workers include:

 - Health Service Psychologists (HSP).

 - Physician Assistants (PA).

 - Doctors of Dental Surgery (DDS).

 - Psychiatric Nurse Specialists (PNS).

-A service commitment to work for at least two years in a critical-need medical facility (as approved by the NHSC) could wipe out as much as $50,000 of eligible student debt.
+Making this commitment could wipe out as much as $50,000 of eligible student debt, tax-free.
+If you earn a continuation contract, your third, fourth and fifth year of service can get you up to an additional $25,000 annually.
 Even if you can only work on a part-time basis, you might still receive some amount of forgiveness through the program.